aneihousepsw/multer/README.md

 ```

 **WARNING**: Uploading very large files, or relatively small files in large numbers very quickly, can cause your application to run out of memory when `inMemory` is set to `true`.

+### inMemoryLimit

+Size limit for inMemory buffering.
+When defined in conjunction with inMemory being set to true, if a single file upload exceeds the defined size (in MB) multer will fall back to writing the file to disk.

 ### rename(fieldname, filename, req, res)